braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 {% endalert %}

 # Predictive Churn
 > Customer Churn, also known as customer turnover or client loss, is one of the most important metrics for growing businesses to consider.
 Having the right tools to address churn is crucial in minimizing loss and maximizing customer retention.
-To get a jump on these potentially churning users, Braze offers Churn Prediction, providing an understanding and level of anticipation over future churn.
+To get a jump on these potentially churning users, Braze offers Churn Prediction, providing a proactive approach toward minimizing future churn.

 Churn Prediction allows you to create custom machine-learning models of user churn, and use them to predict and respond to predicted future churn before it happens.
 You can also tailor these models to specific audiences within your user base.
 Predictive Churn will generate new predictions on a regular schedule as well as keep its understanding of actual user churn updated automatically.